-Often teens have no idea how much little expenses are adding up over time.
+Often teens have no idea how much little expenses add up over time.
 As Ben Franklin observed in one of my favorite quotes:

 To help teens identify the leaks sabotaging their money row boats, conduct an occasional spending audit.
-The steps are easy if your teen’s spending is confined to a prepaid card or a bank debit card.
+If your teen’s spending is confined to a prepaid card or a bank debit card, the steps are easy.

 Just follow these mini audit steps: